tomas99batista/Beer-Brewer-IOT/README.md

 # Beer-Temp-Watcher

-IOT Thermometer project to control the temperature and humidity of the environment of my Beer Kit Brewer
+IOT Thermometer project to control the temperature and humidity of the environment of my Beer Kit Brewer.

+Get the current temperature, humidity; the max, min and median values (and the timestamps of the first 2); All info is displayed on the screen to a quick consult.

 ## Material used